Poojithasingh07/ML-Projects/README.md

-Source: Public Loan Prediction dataset (you can use Kaggle’s “Loan Prediction Problem” dataset or UCI Repository)
+Source: Public Loan Prediction dataset (you can use Kaggle’s “Loan Prediction )

 Features:
 Gender